Ōi (shogi)

-Ōi (王位) is one of the eight major titles in professional shogi.
-The word means "the king's rank" (王 ō 'king' + 位 i 'rank, position').
+Ōi (王位) is one of the eight major titles in professional shogi, and it means "the king's rank" (王 ō 'king' + 位 i 'rank, position').

 Background

-The annual tournament started in 1960 sponsored by a group of local newspapers which has consisted of Shimbun Sansha Rengō (Three-Newspaper Association).
+The annual tournament started in 1960, sponsored by a group of local newspapers which has consisted of Shimbun Sansha Rengō (Three-Newspaper Association).
 With the addition of Ōi, there were four major shogi titles along with Meijin, Ninth Dan (Ryūō), and Ōshō.

 Format

 The challenger for the title is determined by three-step preliminary round that comprises 1st heat, league competition and final playoff.
 Top eight players in 1st heat and top four players of previous year are divided into two six-player leagues.
 Top one of each league advances to final playoff, and the winner of one-game match becomes the challenger.

 The player that wins four games out of seven first in the championship will become the new Ōi title holder.
 Each championship games assign players a six-hour playtime during two days.